ashhhlynn/cookbook/README.md

 # Cookbook

-A user can sign up and login (or login through a Github account), create, read, update, or delete recipes (edit or delete only their own), and create, read, update, or delete recipe reviews.
+Ruby on Rails application for storing and reviewing recipes.
+A user can sign up and login, login through a Github account, create recipes, edit & delete their recipes, view recipes and reviews by other users, write reviews, and edit & delete their reviews.

 ## Install Instructions